Watauga County Public Library launches project to address homework gap

 Many K-12 students face barriers that prevent them from completing at-home schoolwork that requires the use of an internet-connected device, including lack of reliable high-speed internet, lack of sufficient devices and lack of digital skills.
 The State Library of North Carolina, the North Carolina Department of Information Technology’s Broadband Infrastructure Office and Watauga County Public Library are partnering to help families overcome those barriers and support their students with a virtual program that provides digital skills training and support called The Homework Gap Project.

 Watauga County Public Library is currently enrolling parents and caregivers of K-12 students in this program.
 Anyone who supports a K-12 student in their schoolwork and is interested in learning digital skills is eligible to participate.
-Individuals interested in participating should contact the Youth Services Department at 828-264-8784, X 3.
-Dates and times will be announced later.
-The Library also welcomes partnerships with local organizations that serve K-12 families.
+Individuals interested in participating should contact the Youth Services Department at (828) 264-8784, extension 3.
+Dates and times will be announced at a later date.
+The library also welcomes partnerships with local organizations that serve K-12 families.

+Participants will spend eight weeks learning about digital literacy topics to prepare them to support their K-12 students.
+For each topic, participants will complete an online learning module independently and then discuss the topic with a group of K-12 caregivers in an online meeting facilitated by library staff.

 This project is made possible by funding from the federal Institute of Museum and Library Services as administered by the State Library of North Carolina, a division of the N.C.
 Department of Natural and Cultural Resources (IMLS grant number LG-70-18-0116-18).